UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Your capital is at risk.

-It's easy to open a Lloyds Bank Share Dealing investment account attached to your current Lloyds Bank account, should you have one.
-However, we can’t see a compelling reason to open a share dealing account with Lloyds if you are not already a Lloyds Bank customer.
-There are other platforms that are easier, more comprehensive and cheaper to use – including Halifax, which is also owned by Lloyds Banking Group.
+However, I can’t see a compelling reason to open a share dealing account with Lloyds if you’re not already a Lloyds Bank customer.
+There are likely other platforms that are easier, more comprehensive, and cheaper to use for your investments.

 Lloyds Bank